AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/History of Vehicle Design/README.md

 |<img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/History%20of%20Vehicle%20Design/Vehicle%20v2.3.jpg?" width = "500">|<img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/History%20of%20Vehicle%20Design/Vehicle%20v2.2.png?" width = "500">|<img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/History%20of%20Vehicle%20Design/Vehicle%20v2.1.jpg?" width = "500">|

 ## Version 1
 The first versions of the robot doesn't have a camera as the team's school doesn't have one at the time.
-With the lack of camera, these robots were only programmed to finish the Open Challenge.
+With the lack of camera, these versions of the robot were only programmed to finish the Open Challenge.

 | v1.3 - June 27, 2024                | v1.2 - June 06, 2024            | v1.1 - June 03, 2024            |
 | ----------------------------------- | ------------------------------- | ------------------------------- |